-White River Junction — June 7, 2017 — Upper Valley Aquatic Center (UVAC) and Norwich Solar Technologies (NST) have completed the 500-kilowatt solar project just down the road in Hartford, for the benefit of UVAC and its members and guests.
+White River Junction — June 7, 2017 — Upper Valley Aquatic Center (UVAC) and Norwich Solar (NS) have completed the 500-kilowatt solar project just down the road in Hartford, for the benefit of UVAC and its members and guests.

 The system is fully operational and is now producing power.
 So far it has produced 33,000 kilowatt-hours (kWh) of electricity.
 Feeding into Green Mountain Power’s electricity network, this build is projected to save UVAC a significant amount on electricity annually.